An American Romance: Plot

 Stefan Dangosbiblicek, a Czech immigrant, arrives at Ellis Island in the 1890s and walks to the Mesabi Iron Range, where he joins his cousin Anton working in the open-pit ore mines.
 He is renamed "Steve Dangos" by a foreman.
 In the Iron Range, he meets Anna, a teacher, whom he woos and eventually marries.

 Through hazardous, hard work and study, Steve becomes a foreman at an Ohio steel plant, and his family grows and prospers.
 He buys an automobile, and is frustrated by its poor performance.
-He rebuilds it with the help of Howard Clinton, a teacher at his son's high school, but their efforts end in failure when him and Howard are seriously injured in a crash.
+He rebuilds it with the help of Howard Clinton, a teacher at his son's high school, but their efforts end in failure when he and Howard are seriously injured in a crash.
 His eldest son and Howard's pupil, George Washington Dangos, dies after enlisting to fight in World War I. Steve fulfills his son's wish that he become an American citizen, and moves to Detroit to sell his design for a safer car to an established auto company.
 However, no company wants to start producing their design, seeing it as a risky investment.
 Steve and Howard strike out on their own, founding the Danton Motor Car Corporation with capital gathered from friends and relatives.
 It proves to be a great success.
 Steve's youngest son Theodore Roosevelt Dangos, a recent engineering graduate, goes to work for Danton, and rather than join the executive ranks he starts at the "bottom" and becomes involved in union activities.

 With Teddy's help, the workers in the auto plant organize, initiating a lengthy strike for better pay and conditions.
 Steve strongly opposes the unionization effort, citing his own experience and work ethic, but when a motion to approve cooperation with the union is brought to the board of directors, his attempt to stop the union is rejected, including by Howard and Anton.
 He retires, resentful of his son and colleagues.
 He finally embarks on a long-promised Californian honeymoon with Anna, but remains distracted by his failure in the boardroom.
 News that the company is opening a plane factory in California confuses him.
 However, the entry of the United States into World War II reinvigorates him, and he returns to his business.
 When other leaders in the company are doubtful of Danton's ability to meet warplane manufacturing quotas, Steve rousingly affirms his belief that they can meet and exceed expectations, as they always have.

 The film is interspersed with documentary footage, and concludes with B-17s Flying Fortreses being built at Douglas Aircraft factory.